Rami24t/Periodic-Table-Database/README.md

 You need to make a small bash program.
 The code needs to be version controlled with git, so you will need to turn the suggested folder into a git repository.

-Lastly, you need to make a script that accepts an argument in the form of an atomic number, symbol, or name of an element and outputs some information about the given element.
+You need to make a script that accepts an argument in the form of an atomic number, symbol, or name of an element and outputs some information about the given element.

 When you have completed the project, save all the required files into a public repository and submit its URL.